From 1st August 2025 residency eligibility rules for accessing Adult Skills Fund funded courses have changed.

 Impact on BN(O) Visa Holders

-Currently BN(O) visa holders have to prove at least 3-years residence in the UK to access ASF funded courses.
-With this rule change a BN(O) visa holder will be able to access ASF funded courses from day one of learning if they can prove ordinary residence.
+BN(O) visa holders will no longer have to prove 3-years residency in the UK to access funding.
+With this rule change a BN(O) visa holder will be able to access ASF funded courses from day one of learning if they can prove ordinary residence, including ESOL classes..

 For the financial year 2025/26 MHCLG also has funding available for Local Authorities to draw down to support BN(O) visa holders with English language.
 Up to £850 per learner is available for LA’s to retrospectively claim from MHCLG.
 MHCLG has informed SMPs that this funding will continue to be available for the remainder of the financial year.